ak9999/hadamard-opencl/README.md

 Run `make`

 Works on Mac and Linux.
-Those on Windows should read this [StackOverflow post](https://stackoverflow.com/questions/23173374/configure-opencl-under-cygwin) to see how to compile this with MinGW.
+Those on Windows should read this [StackOverflow post](https://stackoverflow.com/questions/23173374/configure-opencl-under-cygwin) to set up MinGW with OpenCL libraries.

 # To do: